DC to launch new Human Target title by Tom King and Greg Smallwood

+"Christopher Chance, The Human Target, wants to make something of it," reads King's latest tweet.

+The writer earlier tweeted just a portion of the same cover showing the superhero arms but without any other information.

-The Black Label title will be illustrated by Greg Smallwood, and with DC's October 2021 solicitations just around the corner, King's timing almost certainly indicates an October debut, appropriate given it's the month millions of people dress up in costumes.
+With DC's October 2021 solicitations just around the corner, "This Fall" almost certainly means an October debut, appropriate given it's the month millions of people dress up in costumes.

-While there have been two characters that have gone by the title the Human Target in DC comics history, the new King-Smallwood title almost certainly will be focused on the second - Christopher Chance.
+While there have been two characters that have gone by the title the Human Target in DC comics history, the new King-Smallwood title will star the second - Christopher Chance.

 Created by the comic book brand names Len Wein, Carmine Infantino, and Dick Giordano in 1972, the character first appeared in Action Comics #419 as a backup story 'The Assassin-Express Contract.'